 The first half of this week was a little bit depressing.
 One of the research participants introduced a scholar to me.
-The scholar is a professor belonging to multiple authoritative institutions and who could give me some advice for reviewing literature.
+The scholar is a professor belonging to multiple authoritative institutions.
 I wrote an email very carefully about myself, my research and the sort of advice I would like to get from the scholar, and I sent it to him.
 His response was prompt but seemed very cold and made me feel unwelcome.
 The exchange of our emails was quite stressful for me.
-I tried to say my self ‘This is another lesson to learn in my fieldwork.
+I tried to say my self, ‘this is another lesson to learn in my fieldwork.
 Not all professionals are nice!’

 The biggest achievement of this week was that I finally conducted the first day of my data collection after waiting for one month in the field, well actually waiting for a year of my PhD programme!

 Apart from the observations, my to-do lists include chapter writing and paper editing, which I have not worked on yet this week.
-I might need solid blocks of time to write up them, maybe weekends.
+I might need solid blocks of time to write up them.

 - Conducted eight observations and collected three audio recordings.